Oxybutinyn use while Breastfeeding

 Effects on Lactation and Breastmilk

-Relevant published information in nursing mothers was not found as of the revision date.
 Anticholinergics can inhibit lactation in animals apparently by inhibiting growth hormone and oxytocin secretion.
 Anticholinergic drugs can also reduce serum prolactin in nonnursing women.
-The manufacturer reports that cases of lactation suppression have been reported with oxybutynin in postmarketing surveillance.
 The prolactin level in a mother with established lactation may not affect her ability to breastfeed.
+The manufacturer reports that cases of lactation suppression have been reported with some oxybutynin (immediate-release) formulations in postmarketing surveillance.

 1. Aaron DK, Ely DG, Deweese WP et al. Reducing milk production in ewes at weaning using restricted feeding and methscopolamine bromide.
 J Anim Sci.
 1997;75:1434-42.
 PMID: 9250502